 The best way to protect your home and personal belongings from flood damage is to purchase flood insurance, primarily if your home is in a flood zone.
 If your home recently suffered water damage from a flood, you may be able to receive some reimbursement.
 Claiming flood damage can be difficult; therefore, you may need assistance from a flood public adjuster.
 Flood public adjusters are experts in managing flood claims and can guide you through receiving compensation for any damages.
 These adjusters will assess the damage on your property and help you submit a flood insurance claim.

 Start your flood insurance claim as soon as possible

-Once it is safe to inspect your property, you should reach out to your agent or insurance company.
+Once it is safe to inspect your property, you should contact your agent or insurance company.
 You should have your policy number and contact information to begin the process.
 An insurance adjuster is then assigned to assist you through the claims process.
 It is important to remember that the sooner you file, the sooner you’ll receive reimbursement.
 There is also a deadline to submit your claims for NFIP policies (Allstate, Liberty Mutual, and American Family typically provide those).
 Generally, you have 60 days after the flood to give a proof of loss statement listing all the damaged or destroyed items.

 Take as many photos and videos of your personal property as possible.
 For any electronics or appliances that may have been affected, take a picture of the make, model, and serial number to provide to your adjuster.
-Unless items pose a health threat or must be legally discarded, do not throw anything away until the adjuster has seen them.
+Unless items pose a health threat or must be legally discarded, wait to throw anything away until the adjuster has seen them.
 Creating a list of things that have been damaged or destroyed will assist you in preparing your proof of loss statement.
 Please be aware that under an NFIP policy, mold damage is not covered unless floodwaters keep you from entering your home.
-Therefore, it is crucial to begin cleaning up as soon as possible.
+So, it is essential to begin cleaning up as soon as possible.

 Begin cleaning up